alejandrovpm/tips-KUL/ubuntu.md

 -------------
 Terminal
 ----------------
-* To look for the last commands used starting by some letters
+* To look for the last commands used starting by some letters.

   * *ctrl r* + fraction of the command